Privacy Policy

 - withdraw consent at any time (for anything based on consent);

-- lodge a complaint with your local supervisory authority, a list is available at edpb.europa.eu/members.
+- lodge a complaint with your local supervisory authority.
+In the Netherlands that is the Autoriteit Persoonsgegevens; a full list of EU authorities is available at edpb.europa.eu/members.

 To exercise any of these rights, contact us via the Contact page.
 We will respond within one month of receiving your request.